 SecondLook is a machine learning-based cancer detection algorithm that analyzes 2D FFDM images to identify and mark suspicious masses and calcifications.
 This technology provides radiologists with a "second look" that helps detect potentially actionable cancers earlier than screening mammography alone.
 SecondLook uses a sophisticated, patented machine learning algorithm designed to identify the masses and calcifications that are most likely to be malignant.
 The algorithm was trained using data from 2D mammography studies, enabling the product to distinguish between characteristics of cancerous and normal tissue.
 This differentiation results in earlier detection of hard-to-find cancers, improved workflow for radiologists, and higher quality patient care.
-SecondLook first received FDA premarket approval in 2002 and is currently available in the United States, Canada, and select countries in Europe and Asia.
+SecondLook first received FDA premarket approval in 2002 and is currently primarily offered in the United States and select countries where the Company's latest 2D ProFound AI solution is not yet available.